cloudquery/cloudquery/website/pages/docs/developers/instrumenting-a-paid-plugin.md

 # Instrumenting a Paid Plugin

+This page is aimed at plugin developers.
+CloudQuery plugins can be published as free, open-core or premium.
 In order for rows to be counted as paid in an open-core or premium plugin, you will need to add some additional instrumentation code.
 Instrumenting a paid plugin to check quotas and count the number of rows synced is relatively simple and can be done using the [`github.com/cloudquery/plugin-sdk/v4/premium`](http://github.com/cloudquery/plugin-sdk/v4/premium) package.

 ## Steps